galaxyproject/planemo/docs/test_format.rst

 master API key should be supplied to install missing tool repositories for the workflow and a user API key should be supplied to run the workflow using.
 If you wish to skip tool shed repository installation (this requires all the tools be present already), use the ``--no_shed_install`` option.
-If you want to reduce the load on the target Galaxy while checking for the dtatus changes use the ``--easy_polling`` option.
+If you want to reduce the load on the target Galaxy while checking for the status changes use the ``--easy_polling`` option.

 To run tool tests against a running Galaxy, ``galaxy-tool-test`` is a script that gets installed with